 We asked this same question on Facebook and of course, the parents on our Facebook Page came to the rescue with some amazing ideas!

-I love these suggestions and ideas, because they bring to the table, a line of ideas I hadn’t thought about.
+- I love these suggestions and ideas, because they bring to the table, a line of ideas I hadn’t thought about.

-I now feel like I don’t have to worry about my toddler wanting to snack all day long because I have ways to combat that and a lot of you made some good points about children’s energy and natural behavior as well.
+- I now feel like I don’t have to worry about my toddler wanting to snack all day long because I have ways to combat that and a lot of you made some good points about children’s energy and natural behavior as well.

-High Fiber, High Protein
+1. Choose High Fiber, High Protein Snacks for Kids

 For breakfast give her eggs or spread avocado on top of whole grain toast.

 For snacks try olives, avocado, apples, green vegetables, peas, etc. Make sure she is drinking enough water.
 I’m willing to bet the she is hitting a growth spurt so she needs more food.